Citi on Thursday rejected mining and transportation conglomerate Grupo Mexico’s offer to buy Banamex for roughly $9.3 billion.

 Later, when López Obrador seized control of a railroad line Grupo Mexico operated, tensions with Larrea flared, and Grupo Mexico dropped its bid.

-Citi’s rejection appeared to benefit Grupo Mexico in the short term, as shares in the conglomerate jumped as much as 6% after the bank’s announcement.
+Citi’s rejection appeared to benefit Grupo Mexico in the short term, as shares in the conglomerate jumped as much as 6% after the bank’s announcement Thursday.
 Grupo Mexico’s share price had fallen more than 15% on Monday, the first day of trading after the unsolicited bid.

 Citi announced in 2022 that it would divest itself from retail banking in Mexico – one of 14 markets from which it sought to exit.